This is my post for the sketch #22 : ~ Grayscale ! ~

 - 24/04 : Added tornado 5

 - 21/04 : Added tornado 3

 - 15/04 : Added tornado 2, added the “thumbnail gif” section

 - 12/04 : Added tornado 1 shader breakdown.

 - ~ Tornado N°1 ~

 Okay so !
-Let’s begin with some Halftone, right ?
+Let’s move on some Halftone.

-Basically, my shader is based on a custom lighting made by multiplying a screen space texture by the dot product of light direction & world normals.
-Actually, this is only the tiny tiny base of the process, I added a LOT of little things to make it better (like custom outline woo !)
+Basically, my shaders are based on a custom lighting made by multiplying a screen space texture by the dot product of light direction & world normals.
+Actually, this is only the tiny base of the process, I added a lot of little things to make it better (like custom outline woo !)
 At the beginning, I used this video as a reference, it’s pretty cool : Video link

 - First step : configure the custom lighting.
 To do this, you need to multiply the dot product of the world normals and the light direction with the light color, and you can also put a vector1 to control the intensity.